Einhorn's GM plan poses conflict challenge for board

 Mark Freeman, chief investment officer of Westwood Holdings Group, who does not own GM, said he would not buy a dividend-focused share class that was not a preferred stock.
 Preferreds stand between common shares and debt in a company capital structure and offer a greater likelihood that investors will have a claim on assets in the event of a bankruptcy.

-Einhorn's plan has flavors of several existing hybrid equity security types, such as tracking stocks, perpetual preferred shares and master limited partnerships, but does not exactly replicate any of them.
+Einhorn's plan has flavours of several existing hybrid equity security types, such as tracking stocks, perpetual preferred shares and master limited partnerships, but does not exactly replicate any of them.

 To some degree, it harkens back to independent share trusts called "primes" and "scores," equity derivative securities that were popular in the late 1980s and early 1990s.